xinwenfu/GenCyber/DigitalForensics/README.md

 ## Disk imaging
-To defeat cyber crimes and prosecute bad guys, we often need disk Imaging and so let's look at what is a disk
+To defeat cyber crimes and prosecute bad guys, we often need disk imaging.
-Imaging
+What is a disk imaging?
 first let's look at what is a bit stream copy the business Street comma is a bit by bit copy of the original storage